opiy-org/asterisk-ari-php/README.md

 We use docker containers for the following but you of course don't have to do that.

-- MySql
+- MySql (own docker container build)

-    - docker run --name some-mysql -p 3306:3306 -e MYSQL_ROOT_PASSWORD=lumen -d mysql
+    - docker run --name some-mysql -p 3306:3306 -d mysql-lumen

 - RabbitMQ (recommended with the RabbitMQ management interface for better monitoring)